Control Anything From Anywhere Buy Now

 Rugged and Waterproof for Long Life in Harsh Conditions

 You can put this box outside in the rain or snow.
-The rugged ABS plastic box has silicone rubber gaskets making it waterproof.
+The rugged PET plastic box has silicone rubber gaskets making it waterproof.
 All of the cable entry points use cable glands, so that no water or insects can get in.

 Internally Stores Data When Internet is Down